 Karrakatta All Saints Mausoleum - Stage Two

-A bold design that will enable the Perth community to continue the ancient tradition of above ground entombment, the Metropolitan Cemeteries Board is proud to advise that the construction of All Saints Mausoleum (Stage Two) is now complete.
+A bold design that will enable the Perth community to continue the ancient tradition of above ground entombment, the Metropolitan Cemeteries Board is proud to advise that All Saints Mausoleum (Stage Two) is now available for pre-need and at-need selections.
 The facility was blessed by Father Marcellinus Meilak on Monday 4 February, 2020.

 An intricate and timeless building, the new Mausoleum was designed using the principles of firmitas (strength), utilitas (functionality), and venustas (beauty).
 The final outcome is a building of architectural import; a respectful resting place for those departed and a fitting place of reflection for those visiting.

 St Francis of Assisi is a focal theme throughout.
 Founder of the Franciscan Order, born at Assisi in Umbria, in 1181, St. Francis is the patron of animals, merchants, and ecology.
 He is the patron saint of many dioceses and other locations around the world.
 A statue of St. Francis, crafted by Western Australian artist Robin Yakinthou, occupies a focal position and is within close proximity to the grand Ficus tree which provides a watchful presence throughout the terraces upon which crypts are arranged.

 Incorporating space for 936 interments, the Mausoleum offers a range of crypts in both single and companion configurations.
 Several family rooms and a light filled indoor chapel, The St. Francis Chapel, have also been incorporated.
 A selection of fine granites and marbles are utilised throughout.